Updated: December 8, 2023

 Prompt payment laws dictate how fast payments for construction projects must be made.
 To make use of the laws, a subcontractor must know which category the project’s funding falls under, the location of the project (to determine which state law will apply), and the contract between the subcontractor and the general contractor on particular payment terms.
 The project’s funding can be federal, state, or private.

-Payments to general contractors must be made within 14 days after the presentation of an invoice for federally supported projects; final payments for a project should be made within 30 days of submitting an invoice.
-Once these payments have been made to the contractor, they have seven days to pay the subcontractor.
+Payments to general contractors must be made within 14 days after the presentation of an invoice for federally supported projects.
+Final payments for a project should be made within 30 days of submitting an invoice, and, once they have been made, the GC has seven days to pay the subcontractor.

-For state-funded projects, it is generally required that contractors must pay subcontractors within 7-14 days once they obtain payment from the owner.
-But different state laws govern construction projects in the other states.
+For state-funded projects, contractors are generally required to pay subcontractors within 7–14 days of obtaining payment from the owner, with variations in laws for projects completed in other states.

 How long does a contractor have to pay a subcontractor in Washington state?